 Projects are the activities carried out at your farm or location to meet the program objectives.
 Projects must have clear start dates and end dates with measurable outcomes.
-Eligible project costs may be retroactive to April 01,2023.

-For the purposes of the OFCAF program, each project must be completed and claimed within a fiscal year (either April 1, 2022 to March 31, 2023 or April 1, 2023 to March 31, 2024).
-You can plan multiple projects and apply for funding for projects in both program years.
+For the purposes of the OFCAF program, each project must be completed and claimed within a fiscal year (Example: April 1, 2024 to March 31, 2025).
 Project examples:

-- Inter-seed silage corn in Field 23 - Install cross fencing in west pasture to create paddocks - Install cross fencing in south pasture to create paddocks and install solar panels for waterer - Plant winter cover crop after annual crop harvest on 130 acres 2022, 150 acres 2023 - Purchase manure injector
+• Inter-seed silage corn in Field 23

+- Install cross fencing in west pasture to create paddocks - Install cross fencing in south pasture to create paddocks and install solar panels for waterer - Plant winter cover crop after annual crop harvest on 130 acres 2024 - Purchase manure injector

-It is recommended that you discuss your plan with the NBSCIA OFCAF Program Administrator or Agrologist (PAg) or Certified Crop Advisor (CCA) prior to completing the application.
+It is recommended that you discuss your plan with the NBSCIA OFCAF Program Administrator, Agrologist (PAg) or Certified Crop Advisor (CCA) prior to completing the application.